-To manage the Auxiliary's participation in Coast Guard missions more effectively, the Auxiliary's national organization established four Directorates to parallel Coast Guard modernization.
-These Directorates are Operations, Operations Policy, Mission Support, and Force Readiness.
+To manage the Auxiliary's participation in Coast Guard missions more effectively, the Auxiliary's national organization established three Directorates to parallel Coast Guard programs.
+These Directorates are Recreational Boating Safety (RBS), Operations and Marine Safety (OMS), and Member Services (MS).
 The general mission areas addressed by each of these Directorates are listed in other manual sections.
+This list will change as new mission areas are authorized for Auxiliary participation.